-Courage Kenny Rehabilitation Institute’s Sports & Recreation department provides opportunities for people with disabilities to be involved in a number of adaptive lifetime sports such as hand cycling, golf, archery, downhill skiing, cross country skiing and water skiing.
-Other offerings include competitive team
+Courage Kenny Rehabilitation Institute’s Sports and Recreation Department provides a wide range of adaptive sport and recreational opportunities for people with disabilities.
+Activities include lifetime sports such as hand cycling, golf, archery, downhill skiing and water skiing, as well as competitive team sports

-sports such as basketball, wheelchair rugby, power soccer and softball.
-Courage Kenny Rehabilitation Institute’s Sports and Recreation offerings are available in the Twin Cities and Duluth.
+such as wheelchair basketball, wheelchair rugby, power soccer and wheelchair softball.
+Courage Kenny Rehabilitation Institute’s Sports and Recreation Department offers activities in the Twin Cities and Northeastern Minnesota and Northwestern Wisconsin.

-The advantages of sports and recreational activities are well documented and go beyond becoming more active in the community.
-Participation in sports for people with disabilities can provide positive physical, emotional and social benefits [i].
+The advantages of sports and recreational activity are well documented and go beyond becoming more active in the community.
+Participation in adaptive sports for people with disabilities can provide positive physical, emotional and social benefits [i].
 The health and well-being of children with disabilities can be

 positively impacted through sports and recreation opportunities as well.
 The benefits include physical strength, cardiovascular health, weight control and psychological health [ii].

 In 2016, there were 630 participants in the adaptive sports and recreation programs offered by Courage Kenny Rehabilitation Institute’s Sports and Recreation Department.